 Rhyan joined Watsi on May 17th, 2016.
-Five years ago, Rhyan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Rhyan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Rhyan's most recent donation supported Iden, a baby from Tanzania, to fund clubfoot correction.

 Rhyan has funded healthcare for 24 patients in 9 countries.